Gan Ning: Early life

 Gan Ning was from Linjiang County (臨江縣), Ba Commandery (巴郡), which is in present-day Zhong County, Chongqing.
 His ancestral home was actually in Nanyang, Henan; his ancestors migrated to Ba Commandery and settled there.
 When he was still a youth, he accepted an offer to serve as an accounting assistant in the local commandery office.
 He resigned and went home after serving for a short period of time.

 In his younger days, Gan Ning was known to be very energetic and eager to behave like a youxia or vigilante.
 He gathered a group of wayward young men under his leadership to rob and plunder for a living.
 They armed themselves with bows and crossbows, wore feathers in their hats and tied bells on their bodies.
 The ringing of the bells alerted people to the presence of Gan Ning and his gang.
 Gan Ning's plundering and murderous ways made him infamous throughout Ba Commandery.
 On land, he and his gang travelled by riding on horses or in chariots in a certain formation; on water, they sailed on light vessels linked together.
 They also wore elaborate and flamboyant garments to attract attention.
 When they stopped at a certain location, they used silk to tie their boats to the jetties; when they were departing, they cut the silk and abandoned it as a display of their extravagance.

 Among those who had dealings with Gan Ning were some local officials.
 They treated Gan Ning generously.
 In return, he befriended them and showed genuine feelings towards them.
 On the other hand, those who treated him badly suffered the fate of being robbed of their possessions by him and his gang.
 Even government officials were not spared.
-Gan Ning led the life of a marauder until when he's over 20 years old.
+Gan Ning led the life of a marauder until he was over 20 years old.

 After Liu Yan, the governor of Yi Province (covering present-day Sichuan and Chongqing), died in 194, Gan Ning rebelled against his son and successor, Liu Zhang.
 He received support from Liu He (劉闔), an official from the neighbouring Jing Province (covering present-day Hubei and Hunan), and Liu Zhang's subordinates Shen Mi (沈彌) and Lou Fa (婁發).
 However, they failed and were forced to flee to Jing Province.